 “The issue of tribalism and manipulation is fundamental because if we can’t stop our societies dividing still further, then we can’t get everyone behind a common agenda to face future challenges.
 If we can’t agree facts or priorities, how can we share the same reality or society?”

 “We are in a systemic conflict between democracy and non-democracy – this is like the Reformation age where people held beliefs so strongly that science and facts did not sway them.”

 “Disinformation is at the heart of the culture wars.
 We have to avoid the sort of media presentation that it’s a Punch and Judy show.
 There is an objective truth and a context to events and facts that needs to be communicated.
-And if we don’t start from that, then we don’t solve the information problem and we don’t address the culture wars either.”
+And if we don’t start from that, then we can’t solve the information problem and we can’t address the culture wars either.”

 “You have a group of people driven by need for chaos, who just want to watch the whole thing burn, especially institutions or elites they think are disdainful of them.
 And so they share a lot of misinformation, spread at huge scale by social media.”

 “The reason that hyper-partisan leaders and authoritarians are rising is by leveraging pre-existing polarization caused by the behaviour of elites, media coverage, economic factors and identity conflict.”

 “Polarisation is the process of othering, seeing the world through a lens of ‘us and them’.
 Disrupters then layer in aspects of morality to create political sectarianism, because what’s happening in highly polarized countries is similar to traditional conflicts determined along religious grounds.”